FutureActivities/Craft3-API/README.md

 Please be aware that this could be used to get information you may not want people to see, such as certain fields or entries restricted to certain users.

+Currently this does not support multi-site.
+It is planned!

 **This is a work in progress - please do not use.**

 ## Entries